Direct Method of Cash Flow Statement

 - Non-cash expenses like depreciation and amortization are ignored in the direct method while they are taken into consideration in the indirect method.

-- No preparations are required for direct method while the indirect method involves a lot of preparation for conversion of income.
+- No preparations are required for the direct method while the indirect method involves a lot of preparation for conversion of income.

 - Accuracy indirect method is high due to a lack of any adjustments that are required.
 An indirect method has low accuracy since a lot of adjustments to the cash flows are required.